dward2/BME547/Lectures/sphinx.md

     the Sphinx-generated files.

 1. In the `docs` directory, there is a file called `conf.py`.
-The following edits need to be made:
+The following edits need to be made to this file and then saved:
    + You will see the following lines that are commented out:
         ```
         # import os
         # import sys
         # sys.path.insert(0, os.path.abspath('.'))
         ```
-        Remove the comment markers and change the path from '.' to '..' so that the lines now look as follows:
+        Remove the comment markers and change the path from `'.'` to `'..'` so that the lines now look as follows:
         ```
         import os
         import sys